NexPlayer/Android-SDK/advanced.md

 #### void onAsyncCmdComplete (NexPlayer mp,int command,int result,int param1,int param2)**

-When an asynchronous method of `NexPlayer`™ has completed successfully or failed, this event occurs.
+When an asynchronous method of `NexPlayer` has completed successfully or failed, this event occurs.

 **Parameters**